Contact categories of disks: Introduction

 In this paper we take $\tcne$ and $\tdne$ to be $\F$-linear, where $\F$ is the field of two elements.
 We believe that the analogue of Theorem \ref{thm embed} holds for any ground field, but technically difficult to keep track of signs.

 The category $\tdne$ is the homotopy category of bounded chain complexes of finitely generated left projective $\rne$-modules, where $\rne$ is isomorphic to the homology of a strands algebra over a disk (cf.\ \cite{LOT} and \cite{Za}).
+The contact categories and their relation to Heegaard Floer homology have been extensively studied by Mathews in a series of papers \cite{M1, M2, M3, M4}.

 In~\cite{Co}, Cooper defines the {\em formal contact category} ${\cal Ko}_+(\Sigma,F)$, which can be interpreted as an abstractly constructed ``triangulated envelope'' of $\widetilde{\mathcal{C}}(\Sigma,F)$.
 (Strictly speaking, the version in \cite{Co} is ungraded, but it is expected that his construction works in the graded case; we are referring to the graded version as ${\cal Ko}_+(\Sigma,F)$.)
 He also proves the equivalence of ${\cal Ko}_+(D^2,F)$ and $\tdne$: the functor ${\cal Ko}_+(D^2,F)\to \tdne$ is defined using the universal property of ${\cal Ko}_+(D^2,F)$ and the functor $\tdne \to {\cal Ko}_+(D^2,F)$ is constructed using the work of Zarev~\cite{Za}.
 Combining Theorem~\ref{thm embed} and (the extension of) Cooper's work gives: